opensbt/carla-runner/README.md

 ### Docker

-Instructions to install docker are available [here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
+Instructions to install Docker are available [here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
+The NVIDIA Container Toolkit can be installed as described [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installation-guide).

 ## Getting Started

 To start the container with default settings, run `docker compose up` in this repository's root folder.
 Instructions on Docker Compose can be found [here](https://docs.docker.com/compose/).
+By using the `--scale` flag, the number of CARLA servers to start can be adapted (e.g., `docker compose up --scale carla-server=3`).
+By default two instances will be launched.

 Once CARLA is up and running, execute the `balancer.py` script.

+The 3D visualization can be turned on by setting the `_rendering_carla` variable in the `runner.py` accordingly.

 ### Visual Studio Code